kawaicheung/naming-things/manuscript/01_Intro.md

 > There are only two hard things in Computer Science: cache invalidation and naming things. - Phil Karlton

-Karlton was a developer at Netscape back in the day and I'm sure he did great work.
+Karlton was a developer at Netscape back in its heyday.
+I'm sure he did great work.
 But, it's this quote that he will be forever remembered by in the programming industry.

 Exactly when I first heard it, I do not recall--I just remember chuckling to myself.
 First, because I can think of many other things that are difficult for me in programming.
 Second, because naming wasn't initially among those things; I had never thought about naming things as inherently _hard_.